Admission to Iowa’s undergraduate public health majors is selective.

 If you are not admitted to the College of Public Health through Direct Admission, but still want to study public health, don’t worry!

-Students who are denied direct admission may file a petition for Denial of Admission to the College of Public Health.
+Students who are denied direct admission may file a petition for admission to the College of Public Health.

 First-year students not admitted directly to the College of Public Health may be admitted to the College of Liberal Arts and Sciences as a public health interest student and can gain admission to the major through the standard admissions process during their first year.